maridonkers/hugoincr/README.md

 The Hugo static site generator produces a site in a public directory but it doesn't do an incremental generate.
-This Haskell program fixes that by touching all unchanged files (checksum) with the data from the previous Hugo generate.
+This Haskell program fixes that by touching all unchanged files (checksum) with the modified date/time from the previous Hugo generate.

 # GitHub